From £23,9558

 The Mazda doesn’t quite impress to the same extent when it comes to spaciousness.
 Passengers in the second row are likely to feel a touch hemmed in – a consequence of a comparative lack of head room, as well as those rather thick C-pillars.
 Our tape measure took the former at 890mm (the Golf has 950mm), while typical rear leg room was 690mm – very slightly less than in the Golf (700mm).

-Boot space comes in at an average 358 litres.
+Boot space comes in at a class-average 358 litres.
 The hatchback aperture makes access easy enough, though there is a fairly prominent lip to contend with.
 While the Mazda’s boot is likely to prove spacious enough for all but the most demanding payloads, both the Ford Focus and the Golf are more practical.
 Respectively, their luggage compartments have capacities of 375 and 381 litres.

 Multimedia system